Partitionable sets, almost partitionable sets and their applications: Interplay with various designs

 \subsubsection{Known results on partitionable sets}

-Zhang and Chang \cite{ZC2009} in 2009 showed that a PS$(v)$ with $v\equiv 9\pmod {12}$ could exist only if $v\equiv 81\pmod{108}$.
-Abel, Anderson and Finizio \cite{AAF2011} in 2011 made the same conclusion for ZCPS-Wh$(v)$.
-Hu and Ge \cite{HG2012} removed the condition ``$v\equiv 81\pmod{108}$'' in 2012.
+Zhang and Chang \cite{ZC2009} in 2009 showed that any PS$(v)$ with $v\equiv 9\pmod {12}$ and $v\not\equiv 81\pmod{108}$ cannot exist.
+They also conjectured that no PS$(v)$ with $v\equiv 81\pmod{108}$ exist.
+Abel, Anderson and Finizio \cite{AAF2011} in 2011 made the same conclusion and the same conjecture for ZCPS-Wh$(v)$.
+Hu and Ge \cite{HG2012} in 2012 confirmed the conjecture.

 \begin{Proposition} {\rm \cite[Theorem 2.1]{HG2012}} Let $v\equiv 1 \pmod{4}$.
 If there exists a ZCPS-Wh$(v)$, i.e. a PS$(v)$, then $v\equiv 1,5 \pmod{12}$. \end{Proposition}